shawnngtq/data-manipulation/README.md

 ## Dependencies

-The dependencies will be installed automatically along with this package
+The dependencies will be installed automatically along with this package, in `setup.py`

-- beautifulsoup4
-- django
-- numpy
-- pandas
-- ipython
-- requests
-- psycopg2
-- pyspark

 ## License